 Academic Integrity: Academic honesty is expected of all students.
-Academic dishonesty includes plagiarism (the use of someone else's words or ideas without acknowledgement), cheating on assignments or exams, multiple submissions, or assisting someone else in committing academic dishonesty.
+Instances of academic dishonesty will result in the failure of the class.
+Academic dishonesty includes plagiarism (the use of someone else's words or ideas without acknowledgement), cheating on assignments, multiple submissions, and assisting someone else in committing academic dishonesty.
 Academic dishonesty is a serious offense and will be treated as such.
-Violations of academic honesty will be reported to the appropriate school officials and you will fail the course.
+Violations of academic honesty will be reported to the appropriate school officials and the student will fail the course.
 No exceptions.

 Feedback: My goal is to provide timely and constructive feedback on all of your assignments.
+Your quizzes will be graded as soon as you submit them; however, you will not be able to see correct answers until after the due date has passed.
 For discussion posts, you will receive feedback and grades within seven days following when responses to others students were due.
 For all other assignments, you will receive feedback and grades within two weeks (but my aim is still closer to one week).
 If for some reason I am unable to meet these deadlines, I will announce it.
 Barring any unforeseen emergencies, though, this shouldn't be a problem.
 Late work will not receive feedback.
+Look for the personal/confidential feedback after I submit your grade.